LEAT-EDGE/ambient/README.md

 The hardware platform consists of an autonomous sensor node built inside a birdhouse.

+TODO: add system diagram

 ### Mainboard

+The mainboard contains the microcontroller (STMicroelectronics STM32U595RI) as well as several sensors and modules:
+- SD card reader
+- LoRa modem (Ebyte E22-900M22S)
+- GNSS module (Quectel L96-M33)
+- Temperature, humidity and pressure (Bosch BME280)

+The LoRa antenna PCB is mounted on top of the mainboard

+TODO: insert picture of PCB without antenna, and PCB with antenna

+For more information, refer to the dedicated repository: [UCA DKAIoT2](https://github.com/LEAT-EDGE/ambient-uca-dkaiot)

 ### Daughterboard: audio capture & energy management